Lundalogik/LimeBootstrapAppStore/erpconnector/README.md

 See the instructions in the Installation-folder.

 ## Important
-You need to be able to connect to your Visma-database when transferring your customers from Lime CRM to Visma Administration.
+You need to be able to connect to your ERP-system when transferring your customers from Lime CRM to the ERP-system.

+## System support
+The following ERP-systems are currently supported by the ERP Connector:

+  * Visma Administration
+  * Visma Business
+  * Microsoft Dynamics Navision (NAV)

 ### More reading
 For more extensive description of the add-on, please see the <a href="http://docs.lundalogik.com/crm/addons/visma-administration/start">documentation</a>